 Do solar panels only work in the sun?

 It’s a common misconception that solar panels need direct sunlight to work.
 It certainly helps to have sunny spells, but taking our usual grey and cloudy British weather into account, it’s a good thing it’s not essential.

 Solar panels only require some form of light to run – even artificial light would produce a small amount of electricity, only not enough to be of use.
 That’s why solar panels are still able to produce a significant amount of electricity on rainy days and over the winter.

 That being said, solar panels perform better over the summer as the days are longer.
 Electricity can’t be generated at night when there’s no daylight, but that doesn’t mean you have to spend your evenings in the dark.
 The energy that’s made during the day can be stored for later use with a battery.

 Thinking about a solar installation?

 If you want to install solar panels for your home, we can help.
-Send us an email at [email protected] with a daytime contact number.
+Just fill out our contact form.
 One of our Technical Account Managers will soon be in touch to discuss your project, before providing you with a detailed proposal complete with performance estimates and an initial quote.